rmanzur/ab-test-simulation/README.md

 Simulating A/B tests for a given baseline conversion rate (control conversion rate = 0.15), significance level (alpha = 0.05), and split ratio (50/50).

-H_0: difference in means = 0, H_A: difference in means ≠ 0 (two-sample, two-tailed Z test)
+H_0: difference in means = 0, H_A: difference in means ≠ 0 (two-sample, two-tailed Z test (note: in most settings, one-tailed test is the recommended approach, but two-tailed test is used here for illustrative purposes)

 Results summarized below: